sandstorm-io/sandstorm/roadmap/self-hosting/README.md

 Every update has a build number, and updates are only allowed to increase the number.
 The build number divided by 1000 (rounded down) is the "branch number" -- each time a new release branch is cut, the dev branch's build number is immediately increased to the next 1000.
 For humans, we often represent this number as `<branch number>.<build number % 1000>`, e.g. "0.60" for build 60 or "3.12" for build 3012.
 (Hopefully, we'll never have more than 1000 builds between releases!)

 A new release branch starts out "beta" but is marked "stable" at such a point as we feel it has proven itself in the wild.

+Admins should be able to change their update settings if they wish from the graphical user interface, without a fresh install.

 ### Integrity